21 Customizing Origin

-As mentioned in the Customizing Graphs chapter, Origin ships with over 100 built-in graph templates that are used to create Origin’s many science and engineering graph types.
-Using one of these as a starting point, you can create your own graph, adding more layers, setting scale or dimensional relationships between layers, modifying data plot properties, etc., and then save your customizations as a user-defined graph template (.otp) file by clicking File: Save Template as....
+As mentioned in the Customizing Graphs chapter, Origin ships with about 240 built-in graph templates that are used to create Origin’s many science and engineering graph types.
+Using one of these as a starting point, you can create your own graph, adding more layers, setting scale or dimensional relationships between layers, modifying data plot properties, etc., and then save your customizations as a user-defined graph template (.OTP) file by clicking File: Save Template as....
 See the "Templates and Themes" section of the Customizing Graphs chapter for a general discussion of graph templates.

 Themes allow you to quickly apply a new set of properties to an object, such as a graph.
 For example, you might apply a black-and-white Theme to a color graph in order to prepare it for publication.
 Or you might take the object properties of one graph and apply them to all the other graphs in the same project.

 With this dialog you can apply a graph theme to multiple graphs to have consistent look.
 To combine multiple graph themes in the Theme Organizer dialog, hold down Ctrl while selecting the Themes, and then right-click to access the Combine context menu.
 The context menu in the tool provides an option to edit a Theme, allowing the user to add/delete properties to an existing theme.
-Set a theme as system theme will apply it to future newly created graphs automatically if the graph template allows a System Theme to override template settings (see the Allow System Theme & System Increment Lists to Override check box).
+Setting a Theme as a System Theme means that it will be applied to new graphs automatically, if the graph template allows a System Theme to override template settings (see the Allow System Theme & System Increment Lists to Override check box).

 The Theme concept extends to dialog box settings, as well.
 For instance, you can choose a particular suite of settings in the Linear Fit dialog box (Analysis:Fitting:Linear Fitting), and then save those settings to disk as a named Theme file.
-You can save multiple Theme files for a given dialog box and then recall them from the dialog, as needed, using the dialog box's Dialog Theme drop-down list.
+You can save multiple Theme files for a given dialog box and then load them into the dialog, as needed, using the dialog box's Dialog Theme drop-down list.
 Saving multiple Themes for a dialog box allows you to customize your analysis routines from different experiments, when each requires using a specific (and unique) group of settings.

 Dialog themes are explained in more detail in the How to Handle Repetitive Tasks chapter of this guide.